Rescuers slog through mud as Japan typhoon death toll rises to 66

 Residents in Koriyama, one of Fukushima’s larger cities, said they were taken by surprise by the flooding.
 Police were searching house-to-house to make sure nobody had been left behind or was in need of help.

 “The river has never flooded like this before, and some houses have been completely swept away.
-I think it might be time to redraw hazard naps or reconsider evacuation plans,” said Masaharu Ishizawa, a 26-year-old high school teacher who was cleaning up at his family home in Koriyama.
+I think it might be time to redraw hazard maps or reconsider evacuation plans,” said Masaharu Ishizawa, a 26-year-old high school teacher who was cleaning up at his family home in Koriyama.

 He said there are a lot of elderly in his area and many of them were taken in by relatives.